Privilege

 I’ll cut Walz – the younger, anyway – a little slack.

-4 responses to “Privilege”
+4 Responses to “Privilege”

-1. Emery Incognito Avatar
+1. Emery Incognito Says:

 They get to do the same stupid mistakes we did and hopefully learn faster than we did.

-2. Mr. D Avatar
+2. Mr. D Says:

 I made a number of mistakes in my youth, but alerting a mob that the coast was clear is not one of those mistakes.